Nintedanib (By mouth)

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-You may need to have a negative pregnancy test before starting this medicine.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
 Use an effective form of birth control during treatment and for at least 3 months after the last dose.

-- Tell your doctor if you are breastfeeding, or if you have liver disease, bleeding problems, or heart or blood vessel disease.
-Tell your doctor if you have stomach or digestion problems or have had recent surgery in your abdomen.
+- Tell your doctor if you have liver disease, bleeding problems, or heart or blood vessel disease.
+Tell your doctor if you have stomach or digestion problems or have had recent surgery in your abdomen or stomach.

 - This medicine may cause the following problems: